dlespiau/patchwork/docs/rest.rst

     :>json int revision: API revision.
 This can be used to ensure the server supports a feature introduced from a specific revision.
+                         The list of API revisions and the changes introduced by each of them is documented in `API Revisions`_.

 Projects